 Prepare your resume to join faculty research endeavors, pursue your own ideas for new ventures, and qualify for new internship and career opportunities.

-The program begins on June 15th and ends on August 7th, lasting eight weeks.
+The program begins mid June and ends early August, lasting eight weeks.

 Weekly Check-Ins from Teams (Mandatory)